PeteLealiieeJ/perseverance_tracker/README.md

 (i.e. for isp users)

     [python-debug#] curl <flask-service-CLUSTERIP>:5000/load -X POST

+The next section will go into more specifics on the routes available to users.

 # Communicating with perseverance-tracker API
     curl localhost:5015/perseverance/orientation/yaw -X POST  -H 'Content-Type: application/json' -d '{"start":"0","end":"400"}'